Animal husbandry: Poultry

-Poultry, kept for their eggs and for their meat, include chickens, turkeys, geese and ducks.
+Poultry kept for their eggs and meat include chickens, turkeys, geese, and ducks.
 The great majority of laying birds used for egg production are chickens.
-Methods for keeping layers range from free-range systems, where the birds can roam as they will but are housed at night for their own protection, through semi-intensive systems where they are housed in barns and have perches, litter and some freedom of movement, to intensive systems where they are kept in cages.
-The battery cages are arranged in long rows in multiple tiers, with external feeders, drinkers, and egg collection facilities.
-This is the most labour saving and economical method of egg production but has been criticised on animal welfare grounds as the birds are unable to exhibit their normal behaviours.
+Methods for keeping layers range from free-range systems, where the birds can roam as they will but are housed at night for their own protection, through semi-intensive systems, where they are housed in barns with perches, litter, and some freedom of movement, to intensive systems, where they are kept in cages.
+The battery cages are arranged in long rows across multiple tiers, with external feeders, drinkers, and egg-collection facilities.
+This is the most labour-saving and economical method of egg production.
+Still, it has been criticised on animal-welfare grounds because the birds are unable to exhibit their normal behaviours.

-In the developed world, the majority of the poultry reared for meat is raised indoors in big sheds, with automated equipment under environmentally controlled conditions.
-Chickens raised in this way are known as broilers, and genetic improvements have meant that they can be grown to slaughter weight within six or seven weeks of hatching.
-Newly hatched chicks are restricted to a small area and given supplementary heating.
-Litter on the floor absorbs the droppings and the area occupied is expanded as they grow.
-Feed and water is supplied automatically and the lighting is controlled.
-The birds may be harvested on several occasions or the whole shed may be cleared at one time.
+In the developed world, the majority of poultry reared for meat is raised indoors in large sheds, with automated equipment and environmentally controlled conditions.
+Chickens raised in this way are known as broilers, and genetic improvements have enabled them to reach slaughter weight within six or seven weeks of hatching.
+Newly hatched chicks are confined to a small area and provided with supplementary heating.
+Litter on the floor absorbs droppings, and the area it occupies expands as they grow.
+Feed and water are supplied automatically, and the lighting is controlled.
+The birds may be harvested on several occasions, or the entire shed may be cleared at once.

-A similar rearing system is usually used for turkeys, which are less hardy than chickens, but they take longer to grow and are often moved on to separate fattening units to finish.
+A similar rearing system is usually used for turkeys, which are less hardy than chickens, take longer to reach maturity, and are often moved to separate fattening units to finish.
 Ducks are particularly popular in Asia and Australia and can be killed at seven weeks under commercial conditions.